 Initially, Aarcomm designed the Trident with a backlit LCD product.
 The team quickly found the inherent problems with regular LCD screens.
 They were difficult to use in low light areas, a condition common for the machines the Trident would control.
 And the LEDs they rigged up to help with visibility made the device unintuitive, unwieldy, and power hungry.
 For a device that needs to work for equipment running around the clock, power is a huge concern.

-Aarcomm sought out a new display technology that worked on reflective LCDs and they were pointed to FLEx.
+Aarcomm sought out a new display technology that worked on reflective LCDs and they were pointed to Azumo.

-- Minimal power draw — FLEx cut down on power draw drastically.
+- Minimal power draw — Azumo cut down on power draw drastically.
 With the new battery savings, the Trident has a 125-hour battery life.